 6. Check out Johannesburg or Sandton

-If you want to stick to public transit, you can ride the Gautrain to Sandton, a shopping district known as “Africa’s Richest Square Mile”.
-You can spend your time here, or switch to a train line that connects to downtown Johannesburg.
-The full airport-Sandtown-downtown Johannesburg ride takes about 50 minutes, one way.
+If you want to stick to public transit, you can ride the Gautrain to Sandton, a shopping district known as “Africa’s Richest Square Mile.”
+You can spend time here or switch to a train line connecting to downtown Johannesburg.
+The entire airport-Sandtown-Downtown Johannesburg ride takes about 50 minutes, one way.

-Don’t forget to leave enough time to get back to the airport, grab your bags, and clear Security before that next flight!
+Don’t forget to leave enough time to return to the airport, grab your bags, and clear Security before that next flight!

 7. Get a massage